Akacia Complementary School

 Choices of healthy snacks are served during the mid-session break such as fruits, fruit juices and light meals.

 "Saturday School has helped throughout the years, from Year 4 to presently.
 They have an amazing selection of tutors who go through topics step by step, helping you understand the subject.
-They also give you mini tests challenging you to learn new things."
+They also give you mini tests which challenge you to learn new things."

 Alice Flanders, 13 years